 Commencement 2024: Meet Emily Ratsavong

-Growing up, Emily Ratsavong was the person people came to when they needed help with her computer.
+Growing up, Emily Ratsavong was the person people came to when they needed help with their computer.
 Now, as a senior graduating with a Bachelor of Science degree in Computer Sciences and Data Science, she is excited to address projects at the intersection of technology and data.

 “I’ve always been into technology.
 My dad was always building computers and I became interested in digital technology through my hobby of video games.
 I loved the feeling of solving problems with code and putting together solutions logically.
 For me, the next logical step was to pursue computer science,” says Ratsavong.